F5Networks/f5-ipam-controller/README.md

 ```

+#### NOTE:
-- NOTE: If the user provides the parameter ```--ipam=true``` in the CIS deployment then it is mandatory to provide the CIDR parameter in virtualserver CRD and also the virtualserver CRD should not have virtualServerAddress parameter.
+- If the user provides the parameter ```--ipam=true``` in the CIS deployment then it is mandatory to provide the CIDR parameter in VS CRD to leverage the the IPAM Controller.
+- If a VirtualServer Address is specified in the resource, CIS don't leverage the IPAM Controller even if a  CIDR parameter is specified
+- If No VirtualServer Address is specified in the resource and a CIDR parameter is specified, CIS leverage the IPAM Controller for VS address.

 ### Updating the Status in Virtual Server CRD